INWTlab/dbtools/README.md

 ## ..         ...    ...     ...      ...   ...
 ```

-In such a case `sendQuery` will performe all queries on one connection.
+In such a case `sendQuery` will perform all queries on one connection.
 A
 different approach is to fetch the results of the original query in chunks,
 which we do not support yet.

 ## Unstable connections

-One of the problems we face on a regular basis are conncection problems to
+One of the problems we face on a regular basis are connection problems to
 external servers.
 To address this `sendQuery` will evaluate everything in a
 'try-catch' handler abstracted in `dbtools::reTry`.
 With this you can state how
 many tries a query has, how many seconds should be waited between each iteration